Q-Minh/point-cloud-processing/doc/intro/index.rst

-attempts to maximize flexibility to ease integration by imposing relaxed type restrictions on user input while also providing human-readable compile errors when said type restrictions are not meant instead of the cryptic long error messages one usually witnesses with template programming.
+attempts to maximize flexibility to ease integration by imposing relaxed type restrictions on user input while also providing human-readable compile errors when said type restrictions are not met instead of the cryptic long error messages one usually witnesses with template programming.
 This enables customization points at every layer of the library.